This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 typename = decltype(std::cout << std::declval<T>())

-is completely unintuitive and hard to understand.
-Only by deeply understanding C++ template rules can one grasp what this is doing.
-For why requires wasn’t added until C++20, you can read the autobiography written by the father of C++ himself.
+This line of code is baffling; it’s completely unclear what it’s trying to express.
+Only after a deep understanding of C++ template rules can one comprehend what it’s doing.
+For why requires was only added in C++20, you can read the autobiography written by the creator of C++ himself.

 Compile-time Computing